The holiday begins August 9 and continues until August 11.

 Take note of required dollar amounts.
 For example, if you’re planning on buying a fancy calculator for your little mathematician that cost $200 dollars, you should also plan on paying taxes on it.
 More times than not, $100 will be the tax free limit.

 Plan ahead by studying sales papers and seeing who is offering what.
+It may be a good idea to sign up for email updates from your favorite stores as well.
+Many will be offering coupons via email list serve.
 And if a store is advertising that they will pay the tax for you on various non-applicable items, steer clear.
 That is no-no according to the Texas Comptroller.

 Same goes for coupons and layaway.
-Call ahead to find out each stores policy on each.
+Call ahead to find out each store's policy on each item.
 One store may allow you to use coupons while another won’t.
 Always check ahead of time.

 For an extensive listing of tax-free items, visit here.